omgupta-ai/BioReason-Multi-Agent-Framework-for-Drug-Target-Validation/README.md

 ## 🚀 The Problem & The Solution
 Standard LLMs often hallucinate citations or invent molecular binding affinities when asked complex biological questions.

-**BioReason** solves this by removing the LLM's ability to guess.
-Instead, it acts as a reasoning engine that orchestrates a workflow: it queries real scientific databases, extracts exact data points, formats a clinical summary, and then ruthlessly grades its own output against the raw API data to ensure 100% factual accuracy.
+**BioReason** addresses this by constraining the LLM to act as a reasoning engine over verified data.
+It queries real scientific databases, extracts exact data points, formats a clinical summary, and then grades its own output against the raw API data, surfacing any cited PMIDs or numeric values that do not appear in the underlying tool responses.

 ## 🧠 System Architecture